hybrasyl/server/README.md

 ## Running Hybrasyl

-Hybrasyl Server is .NET Core, which means it can be run on a variety of platfoms (Windows, GNU/Linux, OSX).
+Hybrasyl Server is .NET Core, which means it can be run on a variety of platforms (Windows, GNU/Linux, OSX).

 A `systemd` unit file [is provided](./contrib/hybrasyl.unit) to start the server on Ubuntu 18.04+.
 In any case, [download the latest release](https://github.com/hybrasyl/server/releases) for your platform.
 This can be unpacked